CodingCoeyn/mood_tracker/README.md

 The user will use the dashboard to record their mood and rating.
 Your mood is how you feel and your rating is how you're feeling on a scale of “Great” to “Spiraling”.
 The graph is plotted based on the user's rating.
 Each rating has an integer value - Great = 3, Good = 2, Fine = 1, Okay = 0, Blah = -1, Unwell = -2, Spiraling =-3 - that determines where it falls on the graph's y-axis.
 The x-axis is time in months.

 The user will click the Add button and a modal will appear with inputs for Mood and Rating.
-The user types in their mood and selects the rating from a dropdown.
+The user types in their mood and selects their rating from a dropdown.

 Records can be read, added, edited and deleted all from the dashboard.
 Removing a record from the list, removes it from the graph.